egertonspring/vboxscripts/README.md

 ## Preparation of your environment
 1. Have virtualbox and kernel extensions installed
 ubuntu: `sudo apt install virtualbox`
-manjaro: `mhwd-kernel -li` to check your kernel version and `sudo pacman -Sy virtualbox linuxXX-virtualbox-host-modules` to install virtual box and host modules where XX is you kernelversion from the command before
+manjaro: `mhwd-kernel -li` to check your kernel version and `sudo pacman -Sy virtualbox linuxXX-virtualbox-host-modules` to install virtual box and host modules where XX is your kernel version from the command before.

 2. Have ansible installed: `python3 -m pip install ansible`

 ## Preparation of the OVA
 1. Install plain Ubuntu 22.04 from ISO file.

 2. Rename the host to ubuntu22042.

 3. Install all the ubdates.

 4. install all your needed ssh public keys to the .ssh/authorized_keys

 5. Turn SWAP off and delete swapfile
 `swapoff -a && rm /swap.img`

 6. Remove the swap entry from /etc/fstab

 7. Add your user to the sudo group.
 `usermod -aG sudo <username>`

 8. Make sudo passwordless with NOPASSWD flag in the /etc/sudoers.conf `visudo`
 `%sudo   ALL=(ALL:ALL) NOPASSWD:ALL)`

 9. reboot machine

 10. delete history
 `cat /dev/null > .bash_history`

 11. `poweroff`the machine

 ## Export OVA